The Modern Marketing Portfolio: 4 Strategies and Examples

 4. Evidence of Influence & Teamwork

 A portfolio must showcase more than individual contributions.
-It must also prove your ability to collaborate and elevate a team—essential evidence of your leadership potential.
+It must also prove your ability to collaborate with and elevate a team—essential evidence of your leadership potential.

 Here's how to prove your influence: